JACK FLECK

 • 11 PGA Championships

-He left the tour in 1963 to work as a club professional in Wisconsin, Illinois and California.
-He returned to competitive golf as a senior winning the PGA Seniors’ Championship in 1979 one year before the Senior PGA Tour was formed.
+He went on to work as a club professional in Wisconsin, Illinois and California.
+He returned to competitive golf as a senior ,winning the PGA Seniors’ Championship in 1979 one year before the Senior PGA (now Champions) Tour was formed.

 For more detailed information on Fleck’s life and career click on the links provided below.